Latest Mac release is live · Download

 High agency.
 Clear review boundaries.

-They move fast, but check with you before anything important goes out.
-That is how a good new hire stays useful without turning reckless.
+Intern can move quickly, but it checks with you before anything important goes out.
+That is how a useful Mac assistant stays helpful without turning reckless.

 They handle this directly